lucianoarguello335/appium/README.md

 This project is a mobile test automation framework using Appium with Java, integrated with Cucumber, TestNG, and Extent Reports libraries for managing, running tests, and generating reports.
 Maven is used as a Java project compiler to download the dependencies of these libraries.

-## Check the Working test demo here: https://youtu.be/lAu4o084O40
+## Check the NEW!! working test demo here: https://youtu.be/Z3-AF4X5gwE

+## New tests added since last version:
+- Profile info edit > Change name and lastname
+- Profile info edit > Change profile picture
+- Check Logout is successful

 ## Prerequisites